Escape with this English Teacher’s Summer Reading List

 I say let’s deliberately and intentionally make a place for it in our lives.
 We deserve it!

-To that end, I’ve carefully compiled a list of titles in which to lose yourself this summer, some of which have been sitting on my nightstand, others of which come by way of recommendation.
+To that end, I’ve carefully compiled a summer reading list in which to lose yourself, some of which have been sitting on my nightstand, others of which come by way of recommendation.
 Some are new and some are a few years old.
 I’ve included different genres, so there is something here for everyone.

 Now, if you’ll excuse me, I have a stack of books calling my name.